provenancetech/pti-docs/guide/readme/master/Webhooks/webhook-definitions.md

 In the case of a `DENY` status, the `complianceProviderResponseCode` will contain more detail on the reason for denial.

-The `TRANSACTION_DATE` will come in the form of an ISO 8601-compliant date string.
+The `DATE` will come in the form of an ISO 8601-compliant date string.

 ## Payment processing update